bridachristian/DataQualityCheckEuracAlpEnv/doc/02_Requirements.md

 This file try to explain what the scripts do and what is needed to work.
 Every script has a folder structure and support files used to manage the regular data processing and to manage manual data fixing.
+Here we describe the detailes of this strutcture and the features of the scripts

 Real time data
 --------------

-1. Manage and check real time data, collect them, detect possible bugs and outliers, and save, if it is possible in a regular time series usable from researcher.
-To do that we developed the script **DQC\_Hourly\_Linux\_v6.R** that runs in a cronjob every hour.
+This section want to explain how the real time data was managed.
+In particular how it was checked, collected, and alert when data errors occouring.
+To do that we developed the script **DQC\_Hourly\_Linux\_v6.R** that runs in a cronjob *every hour*.
 It is used for urgent problems.
 To decide when a notice is needed this script is paired with **DQC\_Reset\_Mail\_Status.R **.

+\*\* TO COMPLETE \*\*

 Real time pics
 --------------